TheNavigateur/proposal-pipeline-operator-for-function-composition/README.md

 x +>= y
 ```

-could be expressed as a shorthand for
+would be expressable as a shorthand for

 ```javascript
 x = x +> y